Does Paint Thinner Remove Paint (or Wood Stain)?

-However, certain surfaces will get damaged if exposed to the thinning compund.
-Such surfaces are usually porous and sensitive to it.
+However, porous and sensitive surfaces will get damaged if exposed to the thinning compound for extended periods of time.

-How Long Does Paint Thinner Take to Work?
+How Long Does Paint Thinner Take To Remove Paint?

 How Long Does It Take For Paint Thinner To Remove Paint?